swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ### Unfolding initializer

-This proposal adds an `onCancel` parameter to the unfolding initializer of `AsyncThrowingStream`, aligning it with `AsyncStream` and with the original variant proposed in SE-0314.
+This proposal adds the missing `onCancel` parameter to the unfolding initializer of `AsyncThrowingStream`, aligning it with `AsyncStream` and with the original variant proposed in SE-0314.

 Additionally, this proposal adopts `nonisolated(nonsending)`.
-As described in [SE-0461](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0461-async-function-isolation.md), this allows the `produce` closure to run on the caller’s actor, avoiding unnecessary actor hops.
+As described in [SE-0461](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0461-async-function-isolation.md), this allows the `produce` closure to run on the caller’s actor, and avoids unnecessary actor hops.

-The `@Sendable` requirement on the `onCancel` parameter is removed and replaced with the `sending` keyword, allowing a wider range of functions and closures to be passed to the parameter.
+The `@Sendable` requirement on the `onCancel` parameter is replaced with the `sending` keyword; this allows a wider range of functions and closures to be passed to the parameter wihtout the risk of a data race.

 ```swift
 let locationStream = Async{Throwing}Stream {